ChemistMikeLam/MergeDice/README.md

 This project will have at least 4 parts:
 - data: For data classes representing basic sata, e.g. game state
-- algebra: Tagless final algebra traits
-- interpreter: Tagless final interpreters
+- random: Classes that concerns the generation of random numbers
 - ui: User interface
+- game: Overall game logic

 ## Contributing